AdobeDocs/campaign-classic.en/help/reporting/using/creating-a-new-report.md

 1. Use a **[!UICONTROL Test]** activity to define the conditions for displaying or accessing data.

-   For more on this, refer to [Condition page display](../../reporting/using/defining-a-conditional-content.md#conditioning-page-display).
+   For more on this, refer to [Conditioning page display](../../reporting/using/defining-a-conditional-content.md#conditioning-page-display).

 1. If necessary, add personalized scripts via the **[!UICONTROL Script]** activity, for instance to calculate the name of a report, to filter the display of the result within a specific context, etc.